 Transparent Proxy servers

 These proxy servers are used to monitor the online activities of connected users.
-They are used to block access to websites, verify Wi-Fi logins, and even for parental control.
+They block access to websites, verify Wi-Fi logins, and even for parental control.
 They are known as transparent because users don’t know of their existence.

 Setting up a VPN involves installations and subscriptions.
 Here are quick steps to set up a VPN on any device.